abscissameow/janipani/README.md

-free open-source copy of wanikani
+the free copy of wanikani for mac users if u want to load existing progress use fit.ipynb or load_progress.py

-dmg file in dmg/dist folder